-An implementation of an io.opentracing.
-Tracer must be made available to each application.
+An implementation of an io.opentracing.Tracer must be made available to each application.
 Each application will have its own Tracer instance.
 The Tracer must be configurable outside of the application to match the distributed tracing environment where the application is deployed.
 For example, it should be possible to take the exact same application and deploy it to an environment where Zipkin is in use, and to deploy the application without modification to a different environment where Jaeger is in use, and the application should report Spans correctly in either environment.

 3.1.2.
-SpanContext extraction
+Span creation for inbound requests

-When a request arrives at a JAX-RS endpoint, an attempt is made to use the configured Tracer to extract a SpanContext from the arriving request.
-If a SpanContext is extracted, it is used as the parent for the new Span that is created for the endpoint.
+When a request arrives at a JAX-RS endpoint, configured Tracer instance is used to extract a SpanContext from the inbound request.
+The extracted context is used as a child of reference for a new Span created for this endpoint.